Rubee229/tq-dsl/README.md

 - Language and discourse analysis
 - AI-mediated interaction

-Through submodules like **Toneovial Math™**, this framework helps learners articulate their reasoning process — even through mistakes — turning error into structured insight and learning potential.
+Through submodules like **Toneovial Math™**, learners are encouraged to verbalize their thinking process — even when making mistakes — turning error into structured understanding.

-**TQ-DSL** is the syntax layer that operationalizes this framework into practical teaching design and AI interaction.

----
+TQ-DSL operationalizes this vision by offering a syntax layer that AI systems can read, interpret, and respond to.

-## Who Is This For?
+## Who Is This For

-- Educators designing structured, strategy-based lessons enhanced by AI
+- **Educators** designing structured, strategy-based lessons enhanced by AI
-- Developers building co-learning tools, DSL parsers, or AI tutors
+- **Developers** building co-learning tools, DSL parsers, or AI tutors
-- Curriculum designers exploring multi-layer instruction and student-level adaptation
+- **Curriculum designers** exploring multi-layer instruction and student-level adaptation
-- Researchers investigating semantic teaching frameworks and machine-parsable pedagogy
+- **Researchers** investigating semantic teaching frameworks and machine-parsable pedagogy

----

 ## Contribution

 This project welcomes collaborators from both education and AI communities.
 You are invited to contribute by:
 - Proposing new syntax rules and use cases
 - Sharing classroom implementations
 - Developing tools that support or parse TQ-DSL
 - Helping shape the future of human–AI co-learning

 ## Table of Contents